nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 Nim made its first entry in TIOBE index in 2017 at position 129, last year it entered the top-100, and last 2 months it entered the top-50 (https://forum.nim-lang.org/t/8297).
-We hope this release will reinforce this trend, building on Nim's core strenghs: a practical, compiled systems programming language; offering C-like performance and portability;
+We hope this release will reinforce this trend, building on Nim's core strengths: a practical, compiled systems programming language; offering C-like performance and portability;
-Python-like syntax; LISP-like flexibility; strong C, C++, JS, python interop;
+Python-like syntax; LISP-like flexibility; strong C, C++, JS, Python interop;
 and best-in class metaprogramming.

 This release includes improvements in the following areas: